 Vitamin E to strengthen hair and prevent it from breakage.

 If your hair is on the edge of breaking chances are, your hair’s exposure to heat is unbearable or you lacking the said essential vitamin.
 Vitamin E aids in building tissues and helping repair damaged ones Also, vitamin E when applied to the scalp can lessen inflammatory allergies.
 This vitamin is available in pill form but also can be found in certain foods.
+This product from amazon can help you boost up your Vitamin E intake its 100% All natural and Organic.

 - Seeds and Nuts (sunflower seeds, almonds, pine nuts)